Sportsfanfocus.com has no affiliation with Citizens Bank Park, the Philadelphia Phillies, or MLB (info)

-Citizens Bank Park gates will open 90 minutes before first pitch for most games.
+Citizens Bank Park gates will open 90 minutes before first pitch for most games, or 2 hours for Ashburn Alley.
 The Phillies will take batting practice first.
 The road team will begin taking batting practice after the Phillies are finished.
 Typically each team will take between 45 and 50 minutes to complete their batting practice.

-The main takeaway is that even though, yes, fans are allowed to enter the stadium early to watch batting practice at Citizens Bank Park, because the gates only open 90 minutes before first pitch the Phillies will often be underway and possibly some Phillies players may be done.
+The main takeaway is that even though, yes, fans are allowed to enter the stadium early to watch batting practice at Citizens Bank Park, because the gates only open 90 minutes before first pitch (or 2 hours for those in Ashburn Alley) the Phillies will often be underway and possibly some Phillies players may be done.
 The road team will then take batting practice after the Phillies.

 What Time do Gates Open for Batting Practice?

-As we discussed above, Citizens Bank Park gates open 90 minutes prior to game time.
+As we discussed above, Citizens Bank Park gates open 90 minutes prior to game time, or 2 hours for those in Ashburn Alley.
 It is worth noting that gate times are always subject to change, but most teams stick to normal gate times as much as possible.
 It is always a good idea to check with the Phillies if you have questions about potential gate time changes.